Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Uniform cover for 2-edge-connected subgraphs

+The ideas used to prove Theorem \ref{uniformcover-cubic} can be combined with the fact that 3-edge-connected cubic graphs have a cycle cover covering all 3-edge cuts and 4-edge cuts \cite{bit13} to improve the factor of $\frac{7}{8}$ when we are allowed to double edges.

+\begin{theorem} Let $G=(V,E)$ be a 3-edge-connected cubic graph.
+The vector $\frac{41}{47} \chi^E$ can be written as a convex combination of 2-edge-connected multigraphs of $G$. \end{theorem}

+This improves over the factor of $\frac{15}{17}$ in \cite{uniform}.
+We remark that Theorem \ref{doubled-edges} implies that for any cost vector on a 3-edge-connected cubic graph that is optimized by the vector $\frac{2}{3}\chi^E$, there is a $1.309$-approximation algorithm for 2ECS.
+Such cost vectors include unit costs on 3-edge-connected cubic graphs for which a $1.2$-approximation algorithm is known for 2ECS~\cite{boyd2014frac}, and node-weighted costs on 3-edge-connected cubic graph for which a $1.3$-approximation algorithm is known for 2ECS \cite{uniform}.

+To prove Theorem \ref{doubled-edges}, we first apply Theorem \ref{bit} to obtain a cycle cover $\C$ of $G$ that covers all 3- and 4-edge cuts of $G$.

-\begin{lemma} Let $G=(V,E)$ be a 3-edge-connected graph.
-Suppose $y \in \mathbb{R}^E$ dominates a convex combination of spanning trees of $G$ such that the leaf-matching links for each of these rooted trees are vertex-disjoint.
-Then the vector $z$ with $z_e = \frac{3y_e+5}{8}$ for $e\in E$ can be written as a convex combination of 2-edge-connected subgraphs of $G$. \end{lemma} \begin{proof} Let $y'\leq y$ be the vector that is equal to the convex combination.
-By Lemma \ref{coloringdownlemma} and Lemma \ref{5/8} we have that $y_e' + (1-y_e')\frac{5}{8}$ can be written as a convex combination of 2-edge-connected subgraphs of $G$ when $G$ is essentially 4-edge-connected.
-Observe that $y_e' + (1-y_e')\frac{5}{8} = \frac{3}{8}y'_e + \frac{5}{8} \leq \frac{3y_e + 5}{8}.$ By Lemma \ref{gluing}, we can assume that $G$ is 3-edge-connected. \end{proof}
+\begin{lemma} Let $G=(V,E)$ be a 3-edge-connected cubic graph and $\mathcal{C}$ be a cycle cover of $G$ that covers 3-edge cuts and 4-edge cuts of $G$.
+Then $\frac{3}{5} \chi^E + \frac{2}{5} \chi^{\C}$ can be written as a convex combination of 2-edge-connected multigraphs of $G$. \end{lemma} \begin{proof} Consider graph $H=G/\mathcal{C}$.
+Notice that $H$ is 5-edge-connected, which means that the vector $\frac{2}{5}\chi^{E(H)}$ for $H$ is in $\HK(H)$.
+The polyhedral proof of Christofides algorithm implies that the vector $\frac{3}{5}\chi^{E(H)}$ can be written as a convex combination of 2-edge-connected multigraphs of $H$, namely $F_1,\ldots,F_k$.
+Notice that for $i\in \{1,\ldots,k\}$, the set of edges $\C+F_i$ induces a 2-edge-connected multigraph on $G$. \end{proof} \begin{proof}[Proof of Theorem \ref{doubled-edges}] From Lemma \ref{ccpoint-cubic}, we have that $\chi^E - \frac{3}{16}\chi^{\C}$ can be written as convex combination of 2-edge-connected subgraphs of $G$.
+Combining this with Lemma \ref{y2}, we have